Devostated/SteamOffline/README.md

 # SteamOffline

-## Download

-The download can be found on the [Release](https://github.com/Devostated/SteamOffline/releases) page.

 SteamOffline sets loginuser.vdf to offline mode and read only, so steam automatically starts in offline mode.

 ## OfflinePatch:
 The OfflinePatch is a very aggressive method, but the safest.
 It blocks your Steam and all it's executeable from firewall for further support.

+## Download
+The download can be found on the [Release](https://github.com/Devostated/SteamOffline/releases) page.

+## Usage
+- Install a second Steam client
+- Place the SteamOffline.exe and OfflinePatch.exe into your new Steam folder
+- Run SteamOffline.exe or OfflinePatch.exe if you want to Steam to be blocked by your firewall
+- You can keep using steam.exe or SteamOffline.exe.
+SteamOffline.exe just makes sure that the loginuser.vdf is still in readonly and has the correct parameters.

 ## To revert the changes use following .bat file inside the Steam folder:
 ```bat